 Scientists from Tel Aviv University have found an inverse relationship between the known gene that influences the development of cancer and onkopressornoy microRNAs.
-This dependence is the reason for the survival of patients with cancer of the pancreas ( Learn about the methods of treatment of cancer podzheludonoy in Israel ).
+Dependence is the the this for the Reason of survival of Patients with cancer of the pancreas ( Less Learn about the Methods oftreatment of cancer podzheludonoy in Israel).
 The work will help in the creation of drugs for this deadly disease and other cancers.

 The study, which was published in Nature Communications, headed by Professor Ronit Satch-Fainaru from Sackler Faculty of Medicine, Hadassah Hyboria and Dr. Shai Eliyahu.